 AIM (Achieve, Inspire, Motivate)

-This program is hands-on, theme and project-based with student driven projects required 3 times per year.
+This program is hands-on, theme and project-based with student driven projects throughout the year.
 There is a focus on Math, Language Arts, and Science.
 Student, Parent, and Teacher (educational partner or E.P.) meet every 6th week for a Student Centered Conference (SCC).

 Transitional Kindergarten (TK)